astery/canva/pages/reflections.md

 For the first implemtation I would go by easiest path.
 I choose a Map to store canvas state, and a fill algorithm which recursively goes in four empty directions.

+### Splitting canvas from render artifacts

+In the future, I want to be able to pass canvas structure for saving, and it is better to avoid passing where any render artifacts.
+For that reason, I extract render and apply functions from the Canvas module to the new RenderContext protocol.
+But I still need that convenient structure to store operations and render context simultaneously, so let's emerge RenderableCanvas.